Kisky3/TOEIC/index.md

 14.`porter`: a person employed to carry travelers' bags at railway stations, airports.

 15.`vacant`: not held, occupied as a seat, house.

+***
+### Transportation
+1.`accelerate`: to cause to move or happen faster.

+2.`buckle up`: to fasten a safely bell.

+3.`cargo`: the load carried by a ship, truck, plane.

+4.`convertible`:an automobile with a top that can be folded back.

+5.`jaywalk`: to walk across a street without obeying traffic rules and signals.

+6.`acrophbia`: an abnormal fear being in high places.

+7.`aviation`: the practice or science of flying in aircraft.

+8.`cabin`: a small roughly build house, a room on a ship. the space for passengers, crew, or cargo in an aircraft.

+9.`ferry`: a boat that goes across a river or any other stretch of water, carrying people and things.

+10.`freight`: goods carried by ship, train plane, etc; cargo.

+11.`intersection`: a point where roads, lines, etc. cross.

+12.`jeopardy`: risk of loss, defeat, harm, etc. danger, peril.

+13.`pedestrain`: a person going or traveling on foot.

+***
+### Shopping
+1.`bazaar`: a marketplace or a group of shops.

+2.`expiration`: a coming to an end.

+3.`itemize`: to set out all the details of; to list the individual units or parts of.

+4.`neon sign`: a sign made from glass tubes filled with neon gas which light up when light up when an electric current goes through them.

+5.`pushcart`: a small cart pushed by hand; handcart.

+6.`reimburse`: to pay back; to repay.

+7.`solicit`: to ask for money, help, favor, etc.

+8.`flea market`: a market where cheap or used goods are sold.

+9.`patron`: a regular customer; one who sponsors and supports some organization, activity, etc.

+10.`refund`: a sum of money refunded. to give back money in return for loss or damage.

+11.`retailer`: one who sells goods in a store to consumers.

+12.`thrift`: wise and careful use of money and goods; avoidance of waste.

+13.`vender`: a seller of small articles that can be carried about or pushed on a cart.

+14.`workmanship`: skill in making things; the quality of the work done.

+***
+### Dining Out
+1.`bland`: without much taste.

+2.`crave`: to have an intense desire for.

+3.`delicacy`: a choice food.

+4.`liquor`: a strong alcoholic drink.

+5.`munch`: to chew with a strong movement of the jaw.

+6.`palatable`: pleasant to the taste; agreeable to the mind or sensibilities.

+7.`ravenous`: extremely hungry; rapacious.

+8.`refreshment`: food or drink or both.

+9.`aperitif`: an alcoholic drink taken before a meal.

+10.`appetizer`: a food or drink taken before.

+11.`beverage`: any liquid for drinking, esp.

+12.`buffet`: a meal at which guest serve themselves from dishes arraged on a table or sideboard.

+13.`cuisine`: a style of cooking or preparing food. the food prepared.

+14.`entree`: a usually sweet food served as the last course of a meal.

+15.`hors d's oeuvre`: an appetizer served before a meal.

+16.`leftovers`: food remaining uneaten after a meal, esp. when served at a later meal.

+17.`parched`: completely dry; very thirsty.

+18.`pastry`: a small sweet cake with crust baked from flour dough made with shortening.

+19.`preservative`: a chemical substance that is used to prevent things from decaying.

+20.`seasoning`: anything that adds zest to or improves the flavor of food.

+***
+### Social Contact
+1.`courtesy`: polite behavior; good manners.

+2`distinguished`: characterized by excellence.

+3.`etiquette`: the forms, manners, etc.

+4.`lavish`: very generous or wasteful.

+5.`protocol`: the customs and regulations dealing with diplomatic formality.

+6.`eloquent`: able to express ideas and opinions readily and well.

+7.`encounter`: a meeting, either unexpected or dangerous.

+8.`hilarious`: noisily merry.

+9.`intrude`: to enter unwanted or unasked.

+10.`nuisnce`: a person, thing, or situation that causes annoyance or inconvenience.

+11.`prompt`: arriving at the right time.
+***
+###